OBLV Client

 --pcr2 <PCR2>

-Value for PCR2: Hash of the Application
+Value for PCR2 (hash of the application) (optional argument).

 --pcr16 <PCR16>